lucas861223/multi-chat-capture/README.md

 # Multi Chat Capture
 This is a chat overlay for twitch that can be captured by OBS as browser source.
 The focus of this project is to have a single chat that reads from multiple channels, so collaborations between streamers only need to capture a single chat, instead of everyone's chat.
-BTTV emotes are supported.
+BTTV and FFZ emotes are supported.

 ## Setup ##